Brennall/HFH-SRD/Chapter07.md

 2    	    Build Additional Stronghold: The adventurer is ordered to construct a stronghold somewhere within his realm.
 The stronghold must have a minimum value of 15,000gp per 6-mile hex the adventurer controls.

 3	    Call to Arms: The adventurer is called to provide military service to his lord.
-He must muster a force at least equal to ½ the garrison of his realm and go on campaign for a duration of 1d4 months (or until the duty is revoked).
+He must muster a force at least equal to  1/2  the garrison of his realm and go on campaign for a duration of 1d4 months (or until the duty is revoked).
 On a roll of 4 months duration, roll again and add the subsequent roll to the total.
 Repeated rolls of 4 can yield very long campaigns.

 4	    Call to Council: The adventure is called to provide judicial and managerial council to his lord.
-He must travel to his lord’s domain to provide this service.
+He must travel to his lord's domain to provide this service.
 Duration of service is the same as for a Call to Arms.

-5	    Tax Demanded: The lord demands the adventure pay 1gp monthly per peasant family in the adventurer’s realm as a special tax.
+5	    Tax Demanded: The lord demands the adventure pay 1gp monthly per peasant family in the adventurer's realm as a special tax.
 The special tax continues until the duty is revoked.

-6	    Loan Demanded: The lord demands a loan of 1gp per peasant family in the adventurer’s realm.
+6	    Loan Demanded: The lord demands a loan of 1gp per peasant family in the adventurer's realm.
 The loan is repaid when the duty is revoked.
-Otherwise, the probability of repayment is equal to the adventurer’s CHA stated as a percentage, rolled monthly.
+Otherwise, the probability of repayment is equal to the adventurer's CHA stated as a percentage, rolled monthly.
 No interest will be paid in either case.

 7	    Previous duty/favor revoked: The adventurer loses his most recently granted favor (1) or duty (2-6).

-8	    Festival: The lord celebrates a wedding, birth, military victory, or other event by holding a festival in all of the adventurer’s domains.
+8	    Festival: The lord celebrates a wedding, birth, military victory, or other event by holding a festival in all of the adventurer's domains.
 (This favor cannot be revoked).

-9	    Gift: The lord gives the adventurer a gift with a value of 1gp per peasant family in the adventurer’s realm.
-The gift may be treasure, warhorses, slaves, merchandise, magical items, etc. (Judge’s discretion).
+9	    Gift: The lord gives the adventurer a gift with a value of 1gp per peasant family in the adventurer's realm.
+The gift may be treasure, warhorses, slaves, merchandise, magical items, etc. (Judge's discretion).
 (This favor cannot be revoked.)

 10	    Charter of Monopoly:  The adventurer is granted a monopoly on a randomly determined type of merchandise on the Common Merchandise table.
 He gains a +4 on the die roll to find buyers or sellers of that merchandise, merchants will buy or sell twice the normal number of loads of that type from him, and prices are adjusted by 1 point (10%) in his favor.
 See Arbitrage Trading, below.

 11	    Grant of Title: The adventurer is formally granted a noble title appropriate to his land holdings.
-If this would make the character equal in title to his lord, then the lord offers a family member in marriage to the character or character’s heirs instead.
+If this would make the character equal in title to his lord, then the lord offers a family member in marriage to the character or character's heirs instead.
 (A marriage cannot be revoked, but a title can be.)

 12	    Grant of Land: The adventurer is granted a new domain consisting of 1 6-mile hex on the border of one of his existing domains.
 Generate the new domain normally, as per the rules above.